GSA/inventory-app/docs/decisions/0005-object-graph-data-model-for-dcat-us-3.md

   RDS brokered service.
 No field-level encryption: DCAT metadata is public open data by definition and contains no PII beyond publicly published contact points.

+### Open question: what becomes of the publishers reference data?

+`config/data/inventory_publishers.csv` (~270 rows encoding a department → bureau
+hierarchy) was v1's organization registry.
+With no tenant entity in v2 it is no longer structural data, and its only remaining candidate purpose is **seed data for reusable DCAT `Organization` objects** so that agency staff select a canonical publisher instead of typing one.

+That is a convenience feature and it is not designed.
+Open sub-questions: whether the department → bureau hierarchy is represented at all (DCAT-US 3.0 has no required parent/child relation between `Organization` objects); whether seeded objects are global or copied per catalog; and whether the existing `update_publishers.yml` workflow still has anything to update. **Decide before building the publisher picker, not after.**

 ## Links